-- Bypass humidifiers use warmth from the furnace rather than heating the water themselves.
+- Bypass humidifiers do not need to heat the water because they use the warmth from the furnace.
 Water is held in a panel, which is usually replaced annually.
 Water particles pass through the ducting in the same ways as a steam humidifier.

-- Fan humidifiers don’t use heat at all but blow air across a humidifier pad that is soaked in water.
+- Fan humidifiers don’t use heat at all.
+They blow air across a humidifier pad that is soaked in water.
 Again, this releases fine water particles through the ducting.
 They are more energy efficient and, because there’s no warm air, they don’t affect air cooling.

 Bypass and fan humidifiers are also known as evaporative humidifiers because they don’t rely on steam.

 Whole-house console-style evaporative humidifiers are much simpler.
 They just need to be placed where preferred, filled regularly with water, and plugged into a convenient power outlet.

 There’s also the question of noise.
 Permanent installations near the furnace seldom have a noise impact on the living space, whereas console whole-house humidifiers can make a noticeable noise, particularly on high fan settings.

 Cool-mist models are loudest, as they need a fan to project moisture.
 Usually only found on room-size humidifiers, warm mist and ultrasonic models have no fan and they are quieter.

 While there are a number of clever DIY hacks that can improve the moisture level in a home environment without the added expense of a new unit, these are not really practical, nor are they consistent and reliable solutions to provide coverage throughout the entire home.

 The coverage area required depends on the size of home.
 In general, a console-style evaporative humidifier is less powerful and has less coverage than its HVAC counterpart.
 They range in coverage from around 2,500 to 3,600 square feet, which will be sufficient for many homes.
 However, HVAC systems can humidify in excess of 6,000 square feet.